kirkeby/empty-flask/README.md

  1. Copy this directory.
  2. Run the setup script.
- 3. Edit the database URL and HTTP port in .env.
+ 3. Edit the database URL and HTTP port in .shrc.
  4. Work.